Efficient Fairness-Performance Pareto Front Computation: Introduction

 To summarise, the contributions of this paper are as follows: \textbf{(a)} We derive several new structural properties of optimal fair representations. \textbf{(b)} We use these properties to construct a model independent problem, MIFPO, which can approximate the Pareto Front of arbitrary high dimensional data distributions, but is much simpler to solve than direct representation learning for such distributions. \textbf{(c)} We illustrate the approach on real world fairness benchmarks.

-The rest of this paper is organised as follows: Section \ref{sec:literature} discusses the literature.
-Section \ref{sec:problem_setting} introduces the formal problem setting.
-The Inveribility Theorem is discussed in Section \ref{sec:opt_reprs_properties}, and the details of the MIFPO construction are given in Section \ref{sec:reduction_general}.
+The rest of this paper is organised as follows: Section \ref{sec:literature} discusses the literature and related work.
+In Section \ref{sec:full_theory_section} we discuss the theoretical results, including factorization and the Invertibility Theorem.
+The MIFPO problem construction and the full Pareto Front computation algorithm are provided in Section \ref{sec:reduction_general}.
 Experimental results are presented in Section \ref{sec:experiments}, and we conclude the paper in Section \ref{sec:conclusion}.
 All proofs are provided in the Supplementary Material.